FRED-2/ImmunoNodes/README.md

 ImmunoNodes is a collection of immunoinformatics command line tools and community KNIME nodes (http://www.knime.org), written in Python with FRED 2 (http://fred-2.github.io/).
-It offers unified interfaces to many popular immunoinformatics methods and covers a wide variety of standard applications, such as: (neo-)epitope, cleavage site, and TAP prediction, as well as HLA genotyping, and epitope-based vaccine design.
-Building onto of KNIME, ImmunoNodes is a powerful and intuitive toolbox to develop complex workflows, even without any programming experience.
+It offers unified interfaces to many popular immunoinformatics methods and covers a wide variety of standard applications, such as: (neo-)epitope, cleavage site, and TAP prediction, as well as HLA genotyping, and epitope-based vaccine design Building onto of KNIME, ImmunoNodes is a powerful and intuitive toolbox to develop complex workflows, even without any programming experience.